 – Thank you.
 And if you missed it, CallRail is HIPPA-compliant, so not an issue there.
 All right.

 5. How, if at all, are you tracking leads and conversions?
 What do you consider a conversion for healthcare, a form-fill or a phone call?

 Both, if they’re qualified.
 So we have leads, marketing qualified leads and sales qualified leads.
 So if anyone subscribes to the blog, downloads a piece of content, they’re a lead.
 But if they meet one of our buyer persona criteria, we determine them as a marketing qualified lead and we more heavily market to them.

-And we also don’t count job seekers or vendors or any… If someone… Sometimes family members will fill out a form asking about their loved one.
-And so, we take the same approach with calls.
+We also don’t count job seekers or vendors or any… If someone… Sometimes family members will fill out a form asking about their loved one.
+We take the same approach with calls.
 When someone calls into a community and uses the specific key phrases that we’ve determined are most likely a sales call, that is when we determine that they’re sales qualified and we would count that as a conversion, but only those calls.